 It’s best to apply these after your skin has completely dried after cleansing.
 If treatments are applied to moist skin they’re more likely to cause irritation.

 You’ll get the greatest benefit if you apply your acne cream, gel or lotion to the entire skin region where you normally develop pimples.
 This is because these treatments also help to prevent new pimples from forming.
-So don’t just use these to treat the visible spots, unless a health professional tells you otherwise.
+A small pea-sized amount is usually all you need to treat the entire face.

 Be careful not to apply these treatments to sensitive skin areas (which are not usually affected by acne) such as the skin immediately around your eyes, lips and nostrils.

-This step includes using makeup and/or sunscreen during the day and possibly a moisturiser at night to protect your skin against environmental factors such as sunlight, wind and dryness.
+This step includes using make-up and/or sunscreen during the day and possibly a moisturiser at night to protect your skin against environmental factors such as sunlight, wind, pollution and dryness.

-Makeup, moisturisers and sunscreens should be applied only after, or on top of, your morning or evening acne treatments.
+Make-up, moisturisers and sunscreens should be applied on top of your morning or evening acne treatments.